Church lighting for better functionality, aesthetics and economy

 The cost of trialling is going to be a lot less than the cost of not trialling.

-St Eloy is a beautiful church and we hope we’ve played a part in making it more accessible and more attractive to a wider group of people.
+St Eloy’s is a beautiful church and we hope we’ve played a part in making it more accessible and more attractive to a wider group of people.
 Church lighting projects are very special and bring their own complications but the end results can be fabulous.
 Reading the Church of England’s guidance notes again brings home just how important early planning and clear communication is in projects that have so many passionate and committed stakeholders.
-It’s a slightly old document; it was last updated in 2016 and the technology has moved on a bit, particularly LED light fitting technology, but the core principles remain sound.
+When we first posted this, the guidance document felt slightly dated with insufficient coverage of LED lighting (it dated from 2016).
+It’s been substantially updated and republished in May 2022.
+The core principles remain sound but it’s now a more up-to-date look with a better view of the role of LED lighting technology in Church Lighting.
 It’s well worth a read.

 Guidance Note – Church Lighting